1 in 4 parents lied about child’s COVID status, study says

 The pandemic was a challenging time for many, but especially for people with children.
-Many parents still had to physically work at a location outside of home, while also trying to run errands at grocery stores or other public places.
+Many parents still had to physically work at a location outside of home, while also trying to run errands at grocery stores or other public places, ABC4 reports.

 Some, it seems, even tried to curtail COVID policies or guidelines because they felt it was their right as parents to makes these decisions for their kids, the survey suggests.